 Employees require constructive feedback in order for them to be productive, especially in such challenging circumstances.
 HR practices should put in a place a system for constant feedback on a one on one basis as well as with the team.
-The organization should also pave the way for the employees to give their feedback at regular intervals and not just wait a whole year to resolve any issues or seek solutions during annual appraisal.
+The organization should also pave the way for the employees to give their.
+360 degree feedback at regular intervals and not just wait a whole year to resolve any issues or seek solutions during annual appraisal.

 Celebrate All Victories Discount None